Aristarchus, leader of LTP.

 BOINC version of SETI@home

-A short community of 200 professional astronomers are involved in long-term programs searching evidences of extraterrestrial intelligence in the universe, known under the acronym of SETI as it was quickly confirmed a direct contact was impossible to establish or very uncertain (CETI).
+A short community of 200 professional astronomers are involved in long-term programs searching evidences of extraterrestrial signal or intelligence in the universe, known under the acronym of SETI as it was quickly confirmed a direct contact was impossible to establish or very uncertain (CETI).

 What arguments justify this fundamental research ?